Treasury Department, Financial Crimes Enforcement Network (FinCEN).

 E. Meaning of the Term “Stored Value”

 Under the prior rules, FinCEN addressed traveler's checks, money orders, and stored value under two separate definitions of providers of those products: (1) Issuers and (2) sellers or redeemers.
-The Notice proposed to group providers of stored value together, separately from issuers or sellers of traveler's checks and money orders.
+The Notice proposed to group providers of stored Start Printed Page 43592value together, separately from issuers or sellers of traveler's checks and money orders.
 All of the commenters who addressed this proposal were supportive.
 The final rule adopts this proposal without change.

 Several commenters noted that stored value is empirically similar to activity engaged in by persons defined as “money transmitters,” but the mechanisms for directing that the money be transmitted are different.
 Most commenters on this issue recommended treating stored value as a separate category of MSB.
 FinCEN agrees, and is therefore treating stored value as a distinct MSB activity, keeping it separate from the category established for money transmitters, while at the same time acknowledging that stored value should have more comprehensive anti-money laundering regulation.

 In 1999, FinCEN issued a final rulemaking deferring certain requirements for the stored value industry based on the complexity of the industry and the desire to avoid unintended consequences with respect to an industry then in its infancy.
 In 2009, Congress passed the Credit CARD Act, which required FinCEN to issue regulations relating to stored value.
 On June 28, 2010, FinCEN issued Notice of Proposed Rule Making, Amendment to the Bank Secrecy Act Regulations—Definitions and Other Regulations Relating to Prepaid Access.
 The proposed changes to stored value are generally not reflected in this rulemaking, but will be addressed in a separate Prepaid Access rule.